 iPhone 17 Series Rumors – What We Know So Far

-Apple is planning to release four models in 2025:
+Apple is expected to release four models this year:

 - iPhone 17